dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/sync_with_ksync.md

-# Sync with KSYNC
+# Sync dYdX with KYVE's KSYNC

-KYVE is a blockchain that validates and archives chain data like dYdX blocks and state-sync snapshots.
+KYVE is a blockchain that validates and permanently archives chain data like dYdX blocks, block results, and state-sync snapshots.
-The tool KSYNC provides the possibility to use the validated data in order to sync an dYdX node to any height.
+KYVE's tool KSYNC provides the possibility to use this validated data in order to easily sync a dYdX node to any height or a dYdX full archival node, and provide decentralized dYdX snapshots.

 > More information about KSYNC can be found in the [KYVE Docs](https://docs.kyve.network/access-data-sets/ksync).